leyhline/django-epubeditor/README.md

 As for the frontend...
 Unfortunately, I use a complicated build pipeline based on [Rollup](https://rollupjs.org/).
 Specifically, I use [Lit](https://lit.dev/) for web components since it is easy to just put an EPUB's HTML inside the Shadow DOM of a Lit/Web Component.
 In practice, it got much more complicated than I initially thought.
 Now I have a bunch of JavaScript dependencies I never wished for.
 Well, at least this allows for polyfills if I ever wish to think about browser compatibility.

+## TODO

+Since there are long-running tasks, some adjustments will be of advantage:

+* use asyncio / async views
+* use background workers ([DEP-14](https://github.com/django/deps/blob/main/accepted/0014-background-workers.rst)) when they are available
+* use daphne or uvicorn in production

 Note: For the moment, I would like to avoid websockets.